UP | HOME

 Published on Dec 23, 2020 by Impaktor.

-This is typesetting of original text text by Andrew Walrond, from word-pdf into org-mode, to then be exported to LaTeX-pdf or html below
+This is a typesetting of original text text by Andrew Walrond, from word-pdf into org-mode, to then re-exported to LaTeX-pdf or html below

 An aide-mémoire for readers of “Practical Common Lisp” by Peter Seibel.